 U.S. Wheat Associates (USW) develops export markets by demonstrating the reliability, choice, and value of U.S. wheat in over 100 countries.
 Our organization is funded by U.S. wheat producer checkoff dollars managed by 19 state wheat commissions and through cost-share funding provided by USDA’s Foreign Agricultural Service.

-The National Grain And Feed Association (NGFA), founded in 1896, is a broad-based, non-profit trade association that represents and provides services for grain, feed and related commercial businesses.
+The National Grain And Feed Association (NGFA), founded in 1896, is a broad-based, non-profit trade association that represents and provides services for grain, feed, and related commercial businesses.
 Its activities focus on enhancing the growth and economic performance of U.S. agriculture.
-NGFA member firms onsist of more than 1,000 companies comprising about 6,000 facilities, handle more than 70 percent of all U.S. grains and oilseeds utilized in domestic and export markets, encompass all sectors of the industry and represent a balance of small and large companies, including both privately owned and cooperative firms.
+NGFA member firms consist of more than 1,000 companies comprising about 6,000 facilities, handle more than 70 percent of all U.S. grains and oilseeds utilized in domestic and export markets, encompass all sectors of the industry, and represent a balance of small and large companies, including both privately owned and cooperative firms.

-The U.S.-Canada Grain trade website, updated in March of 2022 and operated by NAEGA, provides some questions and answers designed in particular to help both Canadian and U.S. grain producters with their marketing that may include cross-border transactions.
+The U.S.-Canada Grain trade website, updated in March of 2022 and operated by NAEGA, provides some questions and answers designed in particular to help both Canadian and U.S. grain producers with their marketing that may include cross-border transactions.
 There are several FAQ databases that include questions we think might be asked and answers based on our best knowledge.
-Currently, there are FAQs for Canadian Grain Producers, U.S. Grain Producers and the Commercial Grain Trade..
+Currently, there are FAQs for Canadian Grain Producers, U.S. Grain Producers, and the Commercial Grain Trade.

 The North American Plant Protection Organization (NAPPO) is the phytosanitary standard setting organization recognized by the North American Free Trade Agreement (NAFTA).
 It was created in 1976 as a regional organization of the International Plant Protection Convention (IPPC) of the Food and Agriculture Organization (FAO) of the United Nations.

 The APPAMEX, was founded in 1992 by representatives of different companies selling bulk agricultural products in Mexico.
-APPAMEX brings together international companies importing and exporting, which account for more than 90% of trade in these products, and also companies services such as port terminals, shipping and rail carriers, banks, storers, certification and foreign organizations that promote international trade in grains, oilseeds and other agricultural products in bulk.Asociación de Proveedores de Productos Agropecuarios (México), or
+APPAMEX brings together international companies importing and exporting, which account for more than 90% of trade in these products, and also companies services such as port terminals, shipping and rail carriers, banks, stores, certification, and foreign organizations that promote international trade in grains, oilseeds, and other agricultural products in bulk.Asociación de Proveedores de Productos Agropecuarios (México), or

 The World Trade Organization (WTO) is the only global international organization dealing with the rules of trade between nations.
 At its heart are the WTO agreements, negotiated and signed by the bulk of the world’s trading nations and ratified in their parliaments.
 The goal is to help producers of goods and services, exporters, and importers conduct their business.